torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 One serious shortcoming of the online fsck code is that the amount of time that it can spend in the kernel holding resource locks is basically unbounded.
-Userspace is allowed to send a fatal signal to the process which will cause ``xfs_scrub`` to exit when it reaches a good stopping point, but there's no way for userspace to provide a time budget to the kernel.
+Userspace is allowed to send a fatal signal to the process which will cause ``xfs_scrub`` to exit when it reaches a good stopping point, but there's anal way for userspace to provide a time budget to the kernel.
 Given that the scrub codebase has helpers to detect fatal signals, it shouldn't be too much work to allow userspace to specify a timeout for a scrub/repair operation and abort the operation if it exceeds budget.
-However, most repair functions have the property that once they begin to touch ondisk metadata, the operation cannot be cancelled cleanly, after which a QoS timeout is no longer useful.
+However, most repair functions have the property that once they begin to touch ondisk metadata, the operation cananalt be cancelled cleanly, after which a QoS timeout is anal longer useful.

 Defragmenting Free Space
 ------------------------